Due to COVID all sessions are being carried out on Zoom.

 In Dec 2019, we celebrated our 10th Anniversary with 450 singers at Exeter Cathedral.
 This concert also pushed our fundraising total for charity to over £100,000.

 For more information about this network of community choirs, visit .

-As well as running Big Noise Chorus, teaching in Exeter and London, Colin also works freelance on various musical projects from composing to leading singing groups and workshops.
+As well as running Big Noise Chorus, teaching in Exeter, Colin also works freelance on various musical projects from composing to leading singing groups and workshops.

-Working alongside Speech and Language therapists, he has recently become involved in the world's first study into whether singing technique can be proven to aid in the feminisation of the voice for transgender clients at the Laurels in Exeter.
-The findings of this work will be presented in Bruges in March 2015.
+Working alongside Speech and Language therapists, in 2015 he become involved in the world's first study into whether singing technique can be proven to aid in the feminisation of the voice for transgender clients at the Laurels in Exeter.
+The findings of this work were presented in Bruges in March 2015.

 Theory and Writing

-Please follow this link to see Colin's article on the Art and science of vibrato, exploring what vibrato is and why so many singing teachers leave a heavy vibrato unchallenged.
-Many thanks to Gaenor Burchett-Vass for publishing.
+Please click the title above to see Colin's article on the Art and science of vibrato, exploring what vibrato is and why so many singing teachers leave a heavy vibrato unchallenged.

 Just a sample of my work.
 To see more or discuss possible work >>